From beyond the bounds of time and space, my immortal

 suspicion, while glancing around to ensure Mr. Smith wouldn’t see us talking.

-“Relax Birdie, I’m just here to invite you on
+“Relax Birdie, I’m just

-a trip to another planet,” she replied playfully.
-I leaned back against my car,
+here to invite you on a trip to another planet,” she replied playfully.
+I

-this.
-I don’t want to deceive Mr. Smith; it could really hurt him.
-If he finds
+“I’m not sure about this.
+I don’t want to deceive Mr. Smith; it

-out I’ve been spending time with you, I can’t even imagine the fallout,” I
+could really hurt him.
+If he finds out I’ve been spending time with you, I

-admitted.
-She rolled her eyes, “True, he can be intense, but we can keep it
+can’t even imagine the fallout,” I admitted.
+She rolled her eyes, “True, he can

-under wraps,” she said with a mischievous grin and a wink.
-I couldn’t help but
+be intense, but we can keep it under wraps,” she said with a mischievous grin

-smirk, shaking my head as I sighed again.
+and a wink.
+I couldn’t help but smirk, shaking my head as I sighed again.

-“Okay, but just this once because I really
+“Okay, but just this once

-need to concentrate on my studies.”
+because I really need to concentrate on my studies.”
+We headed home, and mom

-mom was already there, but dad was still at work and my brother was hanging out
+was already there, but dad was still at work and my brother was hanging out

 with his friends.
 I told Melanie to quietly go upstairs and that I would join